ewfx/gaied-back-propagators/README.md

    ```
 2. Create a .env file in Backend Folder with the following values

 - GENAI_API_KEY = {your_value}
 - MONGO_URI = {your_value}
 - REDIS_HOST = {your_value}
 - REDIS_PORT = {your_value}
 - REDIS_PASSWORD = {your_value}

+3. Make sure docker daemon is up and running.
+4. open root directory in terminal and do `docker-compose up --build`
+5. Verify the project
+6. To destroy these containers - `docker-compose down`

 ## 🏗️ Tech Stack
 - 🔹 Frontend: React / Typescript